 Carers Week on social media

 It’s a well-known phrase: sharing is caring!
 Spreading the word about carers and the great work they do on social media is a crucial aspect of Carers Week.
-Every like, comment and share helps magnify this important message.
+Every like, comment and share helps build awareness.

 - Advice for carers: Sometimes as a carer, you might need a little support and advice to help you through an emotionally draining time.
 Our comprehensive section contains guides covering a wide range of issues.